mahmoud-abdelsattar/salaries-dash/README.md

 ![dashboard](res/dash.png)

-the dashboard runs in the local host, it's still a little bit slow, but that's an early version, most probably i will be working on it's performance.
+### Run dashboard on local host, it's still a little bit slow, but that's an early version, most probably i will be working on it's performance.

 ## Installation